 However, you may find that the eBooks in a topic area you’re considering are not well written or provide minimal information.

-If this is the case, it may be an excellent opportunity to write something that will significantly more value to the readers in this space.
+If this is the case, it may be an excellent opportunity to write something that will have significantly more value to the readers in this space.

-4. Write An Outline.
+4. Write an Outline.

 Breaking your book into outlines keeps you from totally going off-topic during the whole writing process of your project; it also makes you not lose all sense of reality when you are up late at night trying to finish one more chapter.